 Threat Intelligence provides the power to protect your organization against emerging threats.

 The SecureWorks® Counter Threat Unit™ (CTU) research team analyzes security threats and helps organizations protect their systems.
-During January and February 2017, CTU researchers identified lessons learned and observed notable developments in threat behaviors, the global threat landscape, and information security trends:
+During January and February 2017, CTU™ researchers identified lessons learned and observed notable developments in threat behaviors, the global threat landscape, and security trends.

 As sophisticated attacks increase and threat actors demonstrate greater adaptability, CTU researchers encourage organizations to consider the lessons learned from these incidents when planning and prioritizing cybersecurity strategies and operations.
 Implementing security best practices could limit the likelihood and impact of many intrusions, and understanding and addressing threat behaviors could help organizations anticipate and disrupt breaches and security incidents.